pavelshcherban/SPE-Test/notes.md

 - Mousewheel scrolling may only work on Windows: https://stackoverflow.com/questions/17355902/tkinter-binding-mousewheel-to-scrollbar

 ## Features
-- alternative save option: save output files to specific folder
 - select arbitrary pixel, that may not be absolute maximum
+- save chosen datapoints to csv
 - max point decay over time
-- save chosen datapoints to csv
 - save header export information
 - change median filtering with toggle to reduce noise in 'virdis' colormap.